COMMLAW 2500 - Commercial Law II

 The full timetable of all activities for this course can be accessed from Course Planner.

-1. Identify fundamental legal issues in commercial scenarios and the applicable legislation and partnership law and corporate law principles.
+1. Identify and discuss fundamental legal issues in commercial scenarios and the applicable legislation and partnership law and corporate law principles.

 The continuing development of good interpersonal skills and communication skills is widely regarded as important for all graduates.
 This course specifically seeks to develop students’ abilities in oral and written communications.
 It provides opportunities for students to practice in small working groups.